Born in Turin on 6 December 1962. Italian nationality.

 Since September 2002 he has been a member of the EUROPEAN ECONOMIC AND SOCIAL COMMITTEE, belonging to Group III (Various Interests) and the European social economy category.
 Within the EESC, he has prepared and collaborated on opinions on the European Union's social and cohesion policies as well as on international matters.
 In September 2004 he was elected vice-president of the EESC's Section for Employment, Social Affairs and Citizenship.
 In October 2006 he was elected vice-president of Group III, member of the Committee Bureau for two years and member of the EU-Croatia and EU-Turkey Joint Consultative Committees.
 From October 2008 to 2010 he was President of the ACP-EU Follow-up CommitteeandPresident of the Standing group on Immigration and Integration.
-Among the latest opinions for which he was rapporteur are: The prospects of the social economy in Africa; EU-Africa cooperation with China; The Statute for European Political Parties; The implementation of article 11 of the EU Treaty on Participatory Democracy, and The Social Dimension for the reform of EMU and improving the functioning of the EU by building on the Lisbon Treaty (exploratory opinion requested by the European Parliament).
+Among the latest opinions for which he was rapporteur are: The prospects of the social economy in Africa; EU-Africa cooperation with China; The Statute for European Political Parties; The implementation of article 11 of the EU Treaty on Participatory Democracy, The Social Dimension for the reform of EMU and improving the functioning of the EU by building on the Lisbon Treaty (exploratory opinion requested by the European Parliament).

 In October 2011 he was elected President of Group III of the EESC and in January 2013 he was reappointed to serve until September 2015.
-In October 2015, he was unanimously re-elected for a further 5-year term and in this capacity, he will be a member of the EESC's Presidency until 2020.
+In October 2015, he was unanimously re-elected for a further term (2015-2018) and in this capacity, he will be a member of the EESC's Presidency until 2018.